DoctorEvidence/dpackjs/README.md

 ### String Mode
 In string mode, `type` is interpreted:
-0: reserved
+0: inline string, non-referenceable
-1: inline string
+1: inline string, referenceable
 2: string back reference
 type 3: And array of strings, each to be successively read in string mode.
 The accompanying number specifies the number of strings in the array. string length = num